-I’m an English Lit graduate, currently studying for my MA.
+I’m an English Lit graduate who is currently trying to decide my career direction.
 I have a gorgeous labrador called Roux (yes, from Chocolat) who is a complete water baby – he would live in his paddling pool, if he was allowed.
 As well as reading, I love creative crafts like journalling and cross-stitch.

-I’ll read pretty much anything, although I tend to avoid science-fiction (just not my thing, maybe).
+I’ll read pretty much anything and I’m always willing to give any book a go.
 I’m one of the Harry Potter generation and was only 9 when the first book was released.
 It was my first major book obsession and the electric atmosphere surrounding new releases in the series is something that I probably won’t experience again.
 Alongside J.K.
-Rowling, some of my favourite authors include Jane Austen, the Brontes, Sarah J Maas, Alwyn Hamilton, Philip Pullman, Carlos Ruiz Zafon, Elena Ferrante, George R.R.
+Rowling, some of my favourite authors include Jane Austen, the Brontes, Sarah J Maas, Alwyn Hamilton, Philip Pullman, Carlos Ruiz Zafon, Leigh Bardugo, Katherine Arden, Elena Ferrante, George R.R.
 Martin, and Stephen King.
 I’ll stop there but the list could go on for pages.

 Top 5 Books: